 - Student must keep lender updated on his or her own enrollment status.

-- Please consult Kathy Hamilton for information on the repayment schedule of these loans.
+- Please consult Andrew Brusletten for information on the repayment schedule of these loans.

-Those authorized to sign this form upon completion are: Dr. Nanci Murphy, Kathy Hamilton, Micki Kedzierski.
+Those authorized to sign this form upon completion are: Dr. Nanci Murphy, Andrew Brusletten, Micki Kedzierski.

-To insure that your needs are met in a timely matter, it is recommended that you contact either Kathy Hamilton or Dr. Nanci Murphy to make an appointment.
+To ensure that your needs are met in a timely matter, it is recommended that you contact either Andrew Brusletten or Dr. Nanci Murphy to make an appointment.
 Emergency loans typically take two working days to process.

 Scholarships, Endowments and Loans (2012)